-- 1. Principal, custodians and/or office manager will determine the location of the fire. - 2.
-Office manager will phone 911, picks up emergency card binder and student medication and leaves the building prepared to phone parents of any injured child. - 3.
-Custodian or principal will sound the fire alarms.
-Staff will follow emergency procedures previously described. - 4.
-Students should leave the room in a single file, walk briskly but carefully, and stay in their class group when they reach their designated spot.
+- 1. Administrator(s), custodians and/or office personnel will determine the location of the fire. - 2.
+Office personnel will phone 911, then pick up the emergency card binder and leave the building. - 3.
+The health technician will pick up scholar medication and leave the building prepared to phone parents of any injured child. - 4.
+The administrator or office personnel will sound the fire alarms.
+Staff will follow

+- emergency procedures previously described. - 5.
+Scholars should leave the room in a single file, walk briskly but carefully, and stay in their class group when they reach their designated spot.